 In this case, it's helpful to revise any hardwired location-restrictive mentality when it comes to product placement and remember that skin is skin.
 In other words, the peptide-packed cream designed to soften the crinkles around your eyes can work the same magic on the resting lines on your forehead or around your mouth.

 Now, even if you have dry, sensitive skin all over, there's the issue of cost: If you slather your eye cream all over your face, you'll have to start buying those teeny-tiny jars in bulk — and that's unrealistic from both a price and conscious-consumer perspective.
 To get around this, you might consider buying an eye cream or serum marketed for broader application.
-For example, K-Beauty brand AHC makes an eye cream meant for the entire face.
+For example, K-Beauty brand AHC makes an eye cream meant for the entire face, and Sicilian-based skin-care brand Furtuna has a hybrid face and eye serum that topped the skin-care category of the 2020 Beauty Innovator Awards.